Surfing in Central America

 Learning to Surf in Central America

 Tamarindo (Costa Rica), El Sunzal (El Salvador), and parts of Nicaragua like Playa Santana are ideal for beginners.
+These spots offer conditions perfect for beginner surfers, such as gentle, consistent waves, protected bays, and warm water that make learning safe and enjoyable.
 Many of these beginner surf spots are located in small towns, offering a welcoming and authentic atmosphere that reflects the local culture.
+For total beginners, places like Playa Remanso and Playa Hermosa are especially recommended due to their mellow waves and friendly environments, making them excellent choices for those just starting out.
+Surf camps are very popular in towns like Tamarindo and Santa Teresa, providing dedicated facilities, lessons, and a supportive community for visitors looking to learn or improve their surfing skills.
 Warm water, soft waves, and plenty of surf schools create the perfect learning environment.
 Lessons run AU$40–80, with board rentals around AU$20–30 per day.

 Safety and Etiquette